anxaaa/Ulber-Projekt-Webseite/README.md

 Therefore, I would like to point out that Swiss Photography is merely an invention and does not exist.

-**To open the website you must have node.js installe on your computer!**
+**To open the website you must have node.js installed on your computer!**

 ## How to install node js:
 1. go to the node js website -> https://nodejs.org/de/